muhammadshiraz/dollar-factory-club/README.md

 ---

-Thank you for checking out our Laravel Dollar Factory Group App project!
+Thank you for checking out our Dollar Factory Group App!
 For any inquiries or further information, feel free to [contact us](mailto:muhammadshiraz996@gmail.com).